astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 separated.

 This hopefully seems rather intuitive.
-You have overtaken or reached events many times in your life, so hopefully it is not hard to imagine the implications of shifting the vertical axis as shown in {numref}`figaxestilt`.
+You have overtaken or reached events many times in your life, so it is perhaps not hard to imagine the implications of shifting the vertical axis as shown in {numref}`figaxestilt`.
 However, it is much harder to imagine how the red dot interacts with the horizontal axis.
 The mathematical